hestiacp/hestiacp/docs/docs/server-administration/web-templates.md

 Modifying templates could cause errors on the server and may cause some services to not be able to reload or start.
 :::

-Everytime you rebuild the user or domain, the config files of the domain are overwritten by the new templates.
+Every time you rebuild the user or domain, the config files of the domain are overwritten by the new templates.

 This happens when: